Yahapi/yahapi/pages/faq.md

 ## Why support different types of resources in the same collection?

+Make no mistake, collection resources must be homogeneous with regard to its element properties.

-Often in a SOA or Microservices architecture lower-level services are unaware of the business processes in which they are used.
-This lack of context may render them quite abstract.
+In a SOA or Microservices architecture lower-level services are often unaware of the business processes in which they are used.
+This lack of context may render them quite generic.
 Lower-level services may not actually interpret what they are working with, they might just keep a reference to them.

 Imagine an order system that pulls products from different types of services; its list of items may be represented as follows: